-The potential link between skin and bone health is not surprising given that skin and bone share common protein building blocks called collagens.
-Aging contributes to collagen breakdown in the skin which leads to sagging and wrinkling.
-These changes may potentially cause bone thinning as well.
+The relationship between skin and bone health is not surprising given that skin and bone share common protein building blocks called collagens.
+(1,2)

-Researchers noted the relationship between wrinkles and bone density in every single bone tested which included hip, heel, and lumbar (spine).
-In addition, this relationship existed regardless of body fat percentage and age.
+In the study linking wrinkles and bone density, researchers noted the relationship between facial appearance and skeletal health in every single bone tested which included hip, heel, and lumbar spine.
+(4)

-While this was a small study and more research is clearly needed, it does seem to indicate that problems with bone density can be identified much earlier and less expensively than previously thought.
+While this was a small study, it does seem to indicate that problems with bone density can be identified much earlier and less expensively than previously thought.

-Drugs to Prevent Bone Loss Don’t Work
+Drugs for Bone Loss Don’t Work

 If a woman is concerned about wrinkles and bone health, what is she to do?